-The Bronze has been the most popular turkey variety for most of American history.
+The Standard Bronze has been the most popular turkey variety for most of American history.
 It originated from crosses between the domestic turkeys brought by European colonists to the Americas and the eastern wild turkeys they found upon their arrival.
 The hybrid vigor of this cross resulted in larger and more vigorous turkey stocks than European birds.
 These birds were also much tamer than wild turkeys.
 The coppery, bronze-colored metallic sheen, which gives the variety its name, was part of the inheritance from its wild ancestors.

 Bronze-type turkeys were known by the late 1700s, but the name “Bronze” did not formally appear until the 1830s.
 Throughout the 1800s, breeders standardized the Bronze, and occasional crosses were made back to the wild turkey.
 The Bronze variety was recognized by the American Poultry Association in 1874.